lrnzgiusti/ADM-HW4-GP29/README.md

 # ADM-HW4-GP29
-Homework4 for the algorithmic methods of data mining course
+Homework4 for the algorithmic methods of data mining course.

+first commit.